eremetic-framework/eremetic/README.md

 # <img src="static/images/eremiteLOGO_02.png" width="400px" alt="Eremetic">[![Build Status][travis-image]](https://travis-ci.org/klarna/eremetic)

+## Purpose
 Eremetic is a Mesos Framework to run one-shot tasks.
+The vision is to provide a bridge between Applications that need to run tasks and Mesos.
+That way a developer creating an application that needs to schedule tasks (such as cron) wouldn't need to connect to Mesos directly.

 ## Usage
 Send a cURL to the eremetic framework with how much cpu and memory you need, what docker image to run and which command to run with that image.